Craig Vye

-Craig Vye is an English actor, best known for his role as Ethan Scott in teen soap opera Hollyoaks.
+Craig Vye is an English actor of stage and screen.
+He is best known for his role as Ethan Scott in teen soap opera Hollyoaks (2010−11), and in 2016 played Dean in Emmerdale.
+Vye is co-founder and director of Vybrant Media.

 Early life and education

 Craig Vye was born in Hertfordshire, England.

-He trained at RADA, graduating in 2005.
+He trained at the Royal Academy of Dramatic Art in London, graduating in 2005.

-Vye was a member of the Big Spirit Youth Theatre, starring in various roles such as Rosencrantz in Hamlet, Demetrius in A Midsummer Night's Dream, Eiliff in Mother Courage, Augustus in The Importance of Being Earnest, Ralph in Lord of the Flies.
+Vye was a member of the Big Spirit Youth Theatre, starring in various roles such as Rosencrantz in Hamlet, Demetrius in A Midsummer Night's Dream, Eiliff in Mother Courage, Augustus in The Importance of Being Earnest, and Ralph in Lord of the Flies.

-Career
+Acting career

 Vye played Ethan Scott in the teen soap opera Hollyoaks.

+Vybrant Media

+Vye is co-founder of Vybrant Media, which produces commercial films for "brands, institutions and movements".